Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 - It tries to match its patterns from top to bottom and one by one (or simultaneously if it is "smart" enough),
-- If it finds a pattern to match a string up to some point as it reads from the input, it memorizes the pattern and the current point of the (ending-) match in the input, but it continues to try other patterns (and the currently matching pattern as well) for finding any possible longer matches as reading more characters from the input.
-If it finds a longer match it forgets about the previous pattern and its point of match that were memorized and instead it memorizes the new matching pattern and the new point of match in the input, and does this repeatedly.
+- If it finds a pattern to match a string up to some point as it reads from the input, it memorizes the pattern and the current point of the (ending-) match in the input, but then it continues to try other patterns (and the currently matching pattern as well) for finding any possible longer matches as reading more characters from the input.
+If it can find a longer match it forgets about the previous pattern and its point of match that were memorized and instead it memorizes the new matching pattern and the new point of match in the input, and does this repeatedly.
-- If it finally finds no more patterns to match successfully as it reads from input, it declares the match with the last pattern that has been memorized and also recovers the input to the last point corresponding to the match, to continue the next lexical analysis with remaining input.
+- If it finally finds no more patterns to match successfully as it reads from input, it declares the match with the last pattern that has been memorized and also recovers the input to the last point corresponding to the match, to continue the next lexical analysis with remaining input starting at the recovered point.

 For example, if a legacy lexical analyzer has the following two rules,
 ```